The Amazing Menorah of Mazeltown

 Mazeltown, in the Cry-Me-a-River valley, was a dreary village on the cold, dark days leading up to Hanukkah.
 Grown-ups schlepped though the streets by the inky river.
 Just as the holiday was to begin, Molly and Max stumbled on a most curious object in their father’s junkshop.

-After they polished it, a most amazing menorah emerged, a menorah that day by day changed Mazeltown—brightening the streets, whitening the sheets, lofting the bagels, making the river glow with life and lighting up everyone’s heart.
+After they polished it, a most amazing menorah emerged, a menorah that day by day for eight days changed Mazeltown—brightening the streets, whitening the sheets, lofting the bagels, making the river glow with life and lighting up everyone’s heart.

 I’d Bark But You Never Listen